kivkovic/proclet/README.md

 # proclet

-A node package for running single functions as separate processes
+A node package for running single functions as separate processes, wrapped in a simple API with event-based IPC messaging out of the box.

 ## API